gopinathsjsu/individual-project-dkhiani6/README.md

 # Design Patterns

 1. Composite design pattern is implemented.
-All the individual products will be added to the arrayList as per the need.
+Tree like structure is implemented for items viz.
+Misc/Essential/Luxury -> Item -> Price/Quantity.
-2. Iterator pattern is used to iterate over all the products in the cart.
+2. Iterator pattern is used to iterate over all the items in the order (Use of EvaluateCart class)

 # Class Diagram
 ![image](https://user-images.githubusercontent.com/52131709/166630131-0307a5b6-3747-4f3a-992d-2197d3d941a6.png)